5 years or 10 semesters

 - The Academic Senate Representative (ASR – representing your Outside Minor)

 Qualifying Exam Membership

 - The Chair of the committee must be from ME Department.

 - At least 2 members must be from the ME Department.

 - All Qualifying Examination Committee Members must be Members of the Berkeley Division of the Academic Senate.
-The outside committee member cannot be a member of the faculty of the Department of Mechanical Engineering.

 - There cannot be Co-Chairs for the Qualifying Exam.